acoppes/acoppes/site/_drafts/ecs2.markdown

     }
 }
 ```

+The solution worked like this, there was a `ConfigurationComponent` declaring the configuration key to use.
+For example, the ranger unit used the `army.units.unit_ranger` as the configuration key.

 The `ConfigurationComponent` stored the key and a cached dictionary for everything that was inside that key, for example, in the case of the previous key, the dictionary will only contain the values for `unit_ranger`.